Danko-Lab/dREG/README.md

 3. <out_prefix>.dREG.peak.score.bed.gz
    reduced peak information, only including peak position, max score.

+**Notice**
+(1) This solution doesn't work with the model trained before 2017.
+The new SVR model can be downloaded from FTP:
+(ftp://cbsuftp.tc.cornell.edu/danko/hub/dreg.models/asvm.gdm.6.6M.20170828.rdata)

-That command takes 8~12 hours to execute on NVIDA K80 GPU using Rgtsvm package.
+(2) That command takes 8~12 hours to execute on NVIDA K80 GPU using Rgtsvm package.
 Due to very long computational time, we don't suggest to run peak calling on CPU nodes, even in parallel mode.

 # Reference